 Good character is a value that’s developed and celebrated in Iowa.
 Founded in 1997 by longtime Iowa Governor Robert D. Ray, the CHARACTER COUNTS! program promotes six Pillars of Character: Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship.
 CHARACTER COUNTS! believes that character is at the core of one’s life experience.
-Values like those reflected in the six pillars can guide good decision making, and show the way to the best paths to take in life.
-In 2015, CHARACTER COUNTS! was transformed into The Robert D. and Billy Ray Center to expand its impact.
-It is based at Drake University and now serves as a global resource for the development of character, ethical leadership and civility.
+Values like those reflected in the six pillars can guide good decision making and show the way to the best paths to take in life.
+In 2015, CHARACTER COUNTS! was transformed into The Robert D. and Billy Ray Center to extend its impact.
+Based at Drake University, it now serves as a global resource for the development of character, ethical leadership and civility.

 Governor Ray was a special person.
 Throughout his life, he consistently exuded a quiet confidence and willingness to act in service to others, always doing so with the highest integrity and genuine humility.
 When Governor Ray passed away in July 2018, there was a consensus of opinion that his greatest singular achievement was the warm and ongoing welcome he gave to those seeking refuge, beginning with the Tai Dam refugees in 1974.
-Despite criticism from many corners, Governor Ray doubled down on his charitable instincts in 1977 when he led the efforts to relocate Vietnamese boat people in Iowa.
-Then again in 1979, he was the inspiration behind the Iowa SHARES program which raised $500,000 for refugee camps in Thailand (more than $2,000,000 in today’s dollars).
+Despite criticism from many corners, Governor Ray doubled down on his humanitarian instincts in 1977 when he led the efforts to relocate Vietnamese boat people in Iowa.
+He did so again in 1977 as the inspiration behind the Iowa SHARES program which raised $500,000 for refugee camps in Thailand (more than $2,000,000 in today’s dollars!).
 All of this prompted Kenneth Quinn of the World Food Prize Foundation to later refer to Iowa as the “humanitarian heartland of America.”

 Governor and Billie Ray were active supporters of Variety – The Children’s Charity and served as honorary co-chairs of the 2002 Telethon.
 In part due to Governor Ray’s encouragement, Susan and I agreed to act in the same capacity for the 2012 Telethon.
 Similarly, I was spurred on by Governor Ray to serve as the Admiral of Easter Seals of Iowa’s 2013 Raft Regatta at Camp Sunnyside.
 He was a highly-visible supporter of Easter Seals and Camp Sunnyside where for decades Governor Ray was an active participant in their annual Pony Express Ride and “Honorary Admiral” of the annual Raft Regatta.